 - You have twenty-one response papers, but I count only twenty. - I assign twenty-one responses papers, so that you have option of taking a bye on a day when you do not get the paper written, are not feeling well, or are out of town.
 Plan carefully on how you will use the bye.
 For extenuating circumstances, talk to me in advance.
-Do not email response paper to me or the GA without an agreement in advance.

-- Response papers are due at the beginning of class.
+Do not email response paper to me or the GA without an agreement in advance. - Response papers are due at the beginning of class.
 Place them on the table when you arrive.
-Printing your paper is not an excuse for being late. - You must attend the class for which the assigned work is turned in.
+Printing your paper is not an excuse for being late. - You must attend the class in order to turn in the response paper.
 You cannot drop the paper off and leave.
 Do not have someone else turn in the paper for you. - Reader responses are one page.
 They must be typed and double-spaced.
-Use Times New Roman, 12 pt, and standard margins. - Write a paper title.
-"Response Paper #2" is not a title. - Write the response number. - Reader responses must demonstrate a critical engagement with the language and content of the assigned texts-no summaries. - Response papers must have standard grammar, punctuation, and spelling. - No late work will be accepted unless you (1) make arrangements with me in advance, or (2) provide written verification that circumstances completely beyond your control prevented you from getting the work in on time, e.g., an organized mandatory SJSU event, a signed and stamped doctor's slip verifying an illness, a court order, a documented hospital emergency, a natural disaster, or proof of attendance at a funeral. - "Having to work" or "writing a paper for another class" is not an excused absence for getting assignments turned in on time. - Pages should be stapled in the upper-left corner (no paper clips, please!).
-Always keep a copy of everything you turn in.
+Use Times New Roman, 12 pt., and standard margins. - Write a paper title.
+"Response Paper #2" is not a title. - Write the response number. - Reader responses must demonstrate a critical engagement with the language and content of the assigned texts-no summaries. - Response papers must have standard grammar, punctuation, and spelling. - No late work will be accepted unless you (1) make arrangements with me in advance, or (2) provide written verification that circumstances completely beyond your control prevented you from getting the work in on time, e.g., an organized mandatory SJSU event, a signed and stamped doctor's slip verifying an illness, a court order, a documented hospital emergency, a natural disaster, or proof of attendance at a funeral. - Having to work, going on vacation, or writing a paper for another class is not an excused absence. - Always keep a copy of everything you turn in.
 I do not accept work via email unless there is an extenuating circumstance.

-Midterm Exam and Final Exam 2 x 25% = 50%
+Midterm Exam and Final Exam 2 x 25% = 50% or 500 points